 Hivelocity will be providing resources to help customers and prospects navigate through VMware’s new products and most recent changes.
-Sign up for our blog and receive the latest information or follow us on Linkedin.
+Sign up for our blog and receive the latest information or follow us on LinkedIn.

 Let’s review the changes: